ganeti/ganeti/doc/design-upgrade.rst

 Caveats
 =======

-Since ``gnt-upgrade`` drains the queue and undrains it later, so any information about a previous drain gets lost.
+Since ``gnt-cluster upgrade`` drains the queue and undrains it later, so any information about a previous drain gets lost.
 This problem will disappear, once :doc:`design-optables` is implemented, as then the undrain will then be restricted to filters by gnt-upgrade.